FirmaChain/firma-sign/packages/landing/CONTENT.md

 ### The Problem We Solve

-In a world moving towards decentralization, why do we still rely on centralized services for something as fundamental as document signing?

-Traditional e-signature platforms:

-- Store your sensitive documents on their servers
-- Charge recurring fees for basic functionality
-- Create single points of failure
+Traditional e-signature platforms lock you into their ecosystem.
+They control your data, charge recurring fees, and you're dependent on their servers staying online.

+What if you could:

+- Run your own document signing system
-- Own your data and signing history
+- Own 100% of your code and data
+- Customize every aspect to your needs
+- Never pay subscription fees
+- Connect directly peer-to-peer without intermediaries

 ---